Kitura/Swift-Kuery/README.md

 ## Examples
 This example demonstrates how to execute an SQL query using Swift-Kuery with the [Swift-Kuery-PostgreSQL](https://github.com/IBM-Swift/Swift-Kuery-PostgreSQL) plugin.

-The starting point is a Swift project, created by `swift package init --type executable`.
+The starting point for this example is an existing Swift package.
+If you don't have one already, create and enter a directory named e.g. `SwiftKueryExample`.
+Now run the swift package's init command, to create an executable type, by running `swift package init --type executable`.

 ### Creating A PostgreSQL Database